 Employer contributions are recognized by the LGDTF in the period in which the compensation becomes payable to the member and the District is statutorily committed to pay the contributions to the LGDTF.
-Employer contributions recognized by the LGDTF from the District for the year ended December 31, 2021 were \$101,491.
+Employer contributions recognized by the LGDTF from the District were \$120,964 for the year ended December 31, 2022.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred / Inflows of Resources
+Pension Assets, Pension Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions

-At December 31, 2021, the District reported a net pension liability of \$534,847.

-The net pension liability for the LGDTF was measured as of December 31, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2019.
-Standard update procedures were used to roll-forward the total pension liability to December 31, 2020.
-The District's proportion of the net pension liability was based on The District's contributions to the LGDTF for the calendar year 2020 relative to the total contributions of participating employers to the LGDTF.
-For the plan year end, the District's proportionate share of the net pension liability was .1026%, a decrease of .0061% from the prior year proportionate share of .1087%:
+At December 31, 2022, the District reported an asset of \$88,592 for its proportionate share of the net pension asset.
+The net pension asset was measured as of December 31, 2022, and the total pension asset used to calculate the net pension asset was determined by an actuarial valuation as of December 31, 2020, using standard roll-forward techniques to determine the liability as of December 31, 2022.
+The District's proportion of the net pension asset was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
+For the plan year end, the District's proportion was approximately 0.1033 percent, which was an increase of .0007 percent from its proportion measured as of December 31, 2020.

-For the year ended December 31, 2021, the District reported pension expense of \$254,553.

-At December 31, 2021, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended December 31, 2022, the District recognized a pension expense (benefit) of \$(306,071).
+At December 31, 2022, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience \$ 25,859 \$ - Changes of assumptions or other inputs 129,251 - Net difference between projected and actual earnings on pension plan investments - 578,407 Changes in proportion and differences between contributions and proportionate share of contributions 22,480 - Contributions subsequent to measurement date 101,491 Total \$ 279,081 \$ 578,407
+Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience Changes of assumptions or other inputs Net difference between projected and actual earnings \$ 4,330 30,031 \$ 1,480 on pension plan investments Changes in proportion and differences between - 766,341 contributions and proportionate share of contributions Contributions subsequent to measurement date 120,964 4,198 Total \$ 155,325 \$ 772,019

-The \$101,491 above reported as deferred outflow of resources related to pensions, resulting from contributions made subsequent to the measurement date, will be recognized as a reduction of the net pension liability in the year ended December 31, 2021.
-Other amounts related to pensions will be recognized in pension expense as follows:
+The \$120,964 above reported as deferred outflow of resources related to pensions, resulting from contributions made subsequent to the measurement date, will be recognized as a reduction (increase) of the net pension liability (asset) in the year ended December 31, 2023.
+Other amounts reported as deferred outflows of resources and deferred inflows of resources will be recognized in pension expense as follows:

 Year ended December 31,

-2022 \$ (35,441)

-2023 (78,019)
+2023 \$ (169,778)

-2024 (196,069)
+2024 (289,986)

-2025 (91,288)
+2025 (184,901)

+2026 (92,993)

-Total \$ (400,817)
+1 Total \$ (737,658)